 - Environmental impact – because upcycled clothing uses significantly less raw materials, such as less water, fewer chemicals and less carbon emissions, it massively reduces the harmful impact of the fashion industry.

 - A Cheaper Wardrobe – upcycling can be less expensive, as most pre-existing or used materials are normally a fraction of the cost of virgin materials and textiles.

 - Uniqueness – upcycling requires creativity to envision the potential of existing materials to create something new and beautiful.
 This is illustrated in the use of old sari’s, to make wrap around skirts from Darn Good Yarn.

 How to upcycle a shirt into a girl’s dress.

-I was somehow limited and restricted by what I could do with the shirt, because of the damaged parts, but I managed to work around it.
+I was somehow limited and restricted by what I could do with the shirt, because of the damaged parts.
+But, I managed to work around it.
 (You will need a sewing machine for this project and this is where you can have a look at some) These are the steps I took in Upcycling the shirt:

 While cutting out the pattern pieces, I had to be careful to avoid the holes and cuts on the front of the shirt.

 It also meant that I couldn’t keep the collar as there was a hole on the shoulder that I had to avoid.

 I cut a diagonal strip from next to the sleeve seam to use for finishing off the neckline.

 Stay stitching: The first part of the construction was to do stay stitching around the neckline and armhole openings.
 Stay stitching is to prevent the neckline and the armholes being stretched, when the sleeves are put in and the neckline is finished off.
 This is done on all curved parts to prevent stretching.
 This then provides you with a better finish.